KDurant-123/ProtET/README.md

 | ProtET : [config](https://github.com/KDurant-123/ProtET/blob/main/config.json) [ckpt](https://zenodo.org/records/15242494/files/model.safetensors?download=1) |

-### Load the multi-modality aligned PLM

 ## downstream tasks

+ProtET achieves promising performance on the established protein editing tasks and demonstrates state-of-the-art function classification performance across multiple attribute domains at the time of release (including enzyme catalytic activity, protein stability, and antibody-specific binding ability).
+This is primarily attributed to the innovative hierarchical training paradigm, incorporating a multi-modal pretraining phase and a cross-modal generation phase.
+Furthermore, the evaluation performance highlights ProtET as a valuable tool for future controllable protein discovery and optimization endeavors in real-world scenarios.

 ## Citation
-If you find this research work useful, please cite our paper:
+If you find this research work interesting and helpful, please cite our paper:
 ```
 @article{yin2024multi,
   title={Multi-Modal Clip-Informed Protein Editing},